uiuc-sst/mcasr/README.md

 ### 2. English ASR and forced alignment

-An English-language GMM-HMM ASR, trained using the `lexiconp.txt` from (1).
+An English-language GMM-HMM ASR, trained using the `lexiconp.txt` from (1), and the G2P's www.isle.illinois.edu/sst/data/g2ps/English/ISLEdict.html (for context-sensitive English mappings) and www.isle.illinois.edu/sst/data/g2ps/all_orthography_dicts.txt (for all other languages).
+ISLEdict.txt is much larger, so the combined G2P will prefer any available English pronunciation.
 Treat every Turker transcription as an independent training token.
 So if we have 3 transcriptions per utterance, then the amount of training data is 3 times the amount of audio.
 Forced alignment then chooses the most likely pronunciation of each Turker nonsense word, maximizing p(audio|pronunciation).